Vmlweb/MEAN/README.md

   * Mocha
   * Mongoose

-## Installation
+## Prequisitions

+First make sure that NodeJS and Docker are both installed on your system.
-Install the Grunt and Gulp command line tools if you have not already.
+If you have not already done so you will also need to install the Grunt and Gulp command line tools.

 ```bash
 sudo npm install -g grunt-cli gulp-cli
 ```

+## Installation

 Next download the repository, install its dependancies and run the setup command.